BUYING AN ELECTION

 HARRIS

-To look at this another way, Jimmy Donaldson, the famous Youtube personality better known as MrBeast, has made a career out of giving away huge sums of money in the form of cash, technology, automobiles, homes and real estate.
-He also has a serious philanthropic project distributing cash, clothing, food, and even critical surgery to people in war zones and others living in poverty around the globe.
-In over a decade, from age 15 to 26, he has gifted just $80-100 million — despite regular single offerings of, for example, one hundred homes or a private island or jet… That’s how hard it is to give away only a tenth of what the Harris-Walz campaign appeared to accomplish in, really, days.
-And, of course, not only was the election lost, and the biggest names tell us they didn’t collect million dollar cheques, but no hospitals were built, no village had all their elders’ cataracts dealt with or amputees given new limbs, and they didn’t feed all the nation’s poorest kids for a month… nothing.
+Even with all that, I don’t know how the Harris-Walz campaign could have conceivably spent the remainder of their donations.
+If they spent $50 million on the sort of events above, where did the remaining, what, $850 million go?
+To consider this another way, Jimmy Donaldson, the famous Youtube personality better known as MrBeast, has made a career out of giving away huge sums of money in the form of cash, technology, automobiles, and real estate.
+He also has a serious philanthropic project distributing cash, clothing, food, and even critical medicine and surgery to people in war zones and others living in desperate poverty around the globe.
+In over a decade, from age 15 to 26, he has gifted just $80-$100 million — despite regular single offerings of, for example, one hundred homes or a private island or jet… That’s how hard it is to give away only a tenth of what the Harris-Walz campaign appeared to accomplish in, really, just a matter of days.
+And, of course, not only was the election lost, and the biggest names (or so they tell us) didn't collect multimillion dollar cheques, but no hospitals were built, no village had all their elders’ cataracts dealt with or amputees given new limbs, and they didn’t feed all the nation’s poorest kids for a month… Right.
 In fact, they did less than nothing because, and here’s the kicker, they are now seeking further donations because, as it turns out, they went $20 million over budget, with staffers and vendors claiming they have yet to be paid.
 Zoinks!

 So where the heck did all that money go?
-They could have taken a thousand people and paid each $1,000 a day to give away $10 million dollars in $100 grocery, hardware store, and game shop gift cards to 100,000 people across a dozen different towns every single day of the campaign.
-That would have positively impacted more than 10 million people, garnered orders of magnitude more attention, and at a cost of less than $1.2 billion over the same amount of time.
-(And they could have spent the $300 million remainder on a permanent drone swarm installation situated at Liberty Island in New York Harbor, simulating King Kong climbing up, swinging from, and beating his chest upon the Statue of Liberty.)
+By my math, even if they bought ten private jets, had a hundred staff each paid a million dollars, to spend three months zooming around all day doing nothing but throwing mittfuls of Jacksons, Grants, and Benjamins from cockpit windows, I don’t know how you would burn through that kind of dough at that pace.
+Again, there were only seven states deemed to be determinative of the election and there were only a few weeks in which to spend.
+They could have taken a thousand people and paid each $1,000 a day to give away $10 million dollars in $100 grocery, pharmacy, and hardware store gift cards to 100,000 people across a dozen different towns every single day of the campaign.
+Doing so would have positively impacted more than 10 million people, garnered orders of magnitude more attention, and still burned through less than $1.2 billion.
+(And they could have spent the $300 million remainder on Taylor Swift concert and World Series tickets for their superfans or on fomenting dissent in Russia or whatever it is they enjoy doing...)
 None of that happened.
-Instead, America got a Harrison Ford cameo and evidence that Kamala and her supporters grok basic humour less well than some infantile chat bots.
-And, as if all the above did not happen, folks insisted Elon Musk, who contributed $100 million of his own funds to support the Trump campaign, was having an improper and oversized influence on the election.
-You just cannot make this stuff up.
+Instead, America got some unseen events and interviews, a Harrison Ford cameo, and evidence that Kamala and her supporters grok basic humour less well than some infantile chat bots.

 Comments